 The screen-score is a valuable tool for conveying the essential qualities of notated music.
-Making images of the score accessible by the audience does, however, bring with it certain problems that detract from the screen-score's value.
+Making images of the score accessible to the audience does, however, bring with it certain problems that detract from the screen-score's value.
 Screen presentation of the score is necessary or at least enhanced if it:

-- allows an already existing work to operate more "naturally" than the media available at the time of composition. - conforms to the composer's conceptualization the work as comprising visual and auditory components. - adheres to or more closely corresponds with the composer's intentions in regard to permits conceptual or structural goals to be realized. - assists the comprehension of the work by the audience. - does not unduly add to the cognitive load of attending the work. - does not detract from the dramatic performative aspects of the work
+- Allows an already existing work to operate more fluently than the media available at the time of composition - Conforms to the composer's conceptualization the work as comprising visual and auditory components - Adheres to or more closely corresponds with the composer's intentions in regard to permits conceptual or structural goals to be realized - Assists the comprehension of the work by the audience - Does not unduly add to the cognitive load of attending the work - Does not detract from the dramatic performative aspects of the work